 These pages are now no longer being updated.
 Our research can now be found at: https://www.nrla.org.uk/ .
-The research pages will be live and accessible from July 2020.
+The research pages are now live on this website.
 Thank you for all your support and feedback down the years.
 We look forward to seeing you at our new home.

 NRLA RESEARCH Observatory

 Growth & PRS Prices